CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 ### Error handling

 #### What is exception handling?
+    An exception can be defined as an unusual condition in a program resulting in the interruption in the flow of the program.
+    Whenever an exception occurs, the program stops the execution, and thus the further code is not executed.
+    Therefore, an exception is the run-time errors that are unable to handle to Python script.
+An exception is a Python object that represents an error
+    Python provides a way to handle the exception so that the code can be executed without any interruption.
+    If we do not handle the exception, the interpreter doesn't execute all the code that exists after the exception.

 #### What are the basics of exception handling in Python?
+    ZeroDivisionError: Occurs when a number is divided by zero.
+    NameError: It occurs when a name is not found.
+It may be local or global.
+    IndentationError: If incorrect indentation is given.
+    IOError: It occurs when Input Output operation fails.
+    EOFError: It occurs when the end of the file is reached, and yet operations are being performed.
 #### In which case should we catch an exception?
 Why?
+    If the Python program contains suspicious code that may throw the exception, we must place that code in the try block.
+    The try block must be followed with the except statement, which contains a block of code that will be executed if there is some exception in the try block.
 #### What can/should we do with an exception in the ‘except’ block?
+    We can use the exception variable with the except statement.
+It is used by using the as keyword. this object will return the cause of the exception.
 #### What does the else and finally statement do in a try-except block in Python?
+    1 -> We can also use the else statement with the try-except statement in which, we can place the code which will be executed in the scenario if no exception occurs in the try block.
+    2 -> Python provides the optional finally statement, which is used with the try statement.
+It is executed no matter what exception occurs and used to release the external resource.
+    The finally block provides a guarantee of the execution.
+We can use the finally block with the try block in which we can pace the necessary code, which must be executed before the try statement throws an exception.
 ## Software Development Methodologies
 #### What is the main goal of a retrospective meeting?
     Gather data and insights from their team (what went well, what went poorly, etc.)